A first-class approach of higher derivative Maxwell-Chern-Simons Proca model: Introduction

 \section{Introduction}

 The quantization of a second-class constrained system can be achieved by the reformulation of the original theory as a first-class one and then quantizing the resulting first-class theory.
-This quantization procedure was applied to various models \cite {stuckn,vytgen,kor,stuck5,stuck3,biz2formx,biz2formPRD,stuck2,stuck4,vyt3,stuck6,stuck1,IJMPAnoi,EMC,io1,io2io3} using a variety of methods to replace the original second-class model to an equivalent model in which only first-class constraints appear.
-The conversion of the original second-class system into equivalent theories which have gauge invariance can be accomplished without enlarging the phase space starting from the possibility of interpreting a second-class constraints set as resulting from a gauge-fixing procedure of a first-class constraints one and "undo" gauge-fixing \cite{jap,mitra,marc,vyt0,bizNPB}.
+This quantization procedure was applied to various models \cite{stuckn,vytgen,kor,stuck5,stuck3,biz2formx,biz2formPRD,biz2formPRD1,stuck2,stuck4,vyt3,stuck6,stuck1,IJMPAnoi,EMC,io1,io2,io3} using a variety of methods to replace the original second-class model to an equivalent model in which only first-class constraints appear.
+The conversion of the original second-class system into an equivalent gauge invariant theory can be accomplished without enlarging the phase space, starting from the possibility of interpreting a second-class constraints set as resulting from a gauge-fixing procedure of a first-class constraints one and "undo" gauge-fixing \cite{jap,mitra,marc,vyt0,bizNPB}.
+The gauge-unfixing method relies on separating the second-class constraints into two subsets, one of them being first-class and the other one providing some canonical gauge conditions for the first-class subset.
+Starting from the canonical Hamiltonian of the original second-class system, we construct a first-class Hamiltonian with respect to the first-class subset through an operator that projects any smooth function defined on the phase space into an application that is in strong involution with the first-class subset.
 Another method to construct the equivalent first-class theory relies on an appropriate extension of the original phase space through the introduction of some new variables.
-The first-class constraint set and the first-class Hamiltonian are constructed as power series in the new variables \cite {FS,bfgen,battyut}.
+The first-class constraints set and the first-class Hamiltonian are constructed as power series in the new variables \cite{FS,bfgen,bfgen1,battyut}.
+Various aspects of the equivalence \cite{DJ1} between self-dual model \cite {TPN} and Maxwell-Chern-Simons (MCS) theory \cite{DJT1,DJT11} have been studied using one of the two methods mentioned in the above \cite{io2,BRR1,BRR11,BR1}.
+A generalization of the Proca action for a massive vector field with derivative self-interactions in $D=4$ has been constructed in \cite{LH}.
+In \cite {DJ2,SN,AD1,AD2,Baz} one finds higher derivative extensions that involve the Maxwell and/or Chern-Simons (CS) terms \cite{DJ1,TPN,DJT1}.
+The Lagrangian of such model is the sum of Maxwell, CS and higher derivative extensions of these terms.
+The generalized MCS-Podolsky model \cite{POD,Baz} is a such theory and was introduced in order to smooth ultraviolet singularities.
+Starting from the observation that the study of Einstein-Chern-Simons Proca massive gravity (ECSPMG) (the Lagrangian of ECSPMG is the sum of Einstein, (third derivative order) CS and Proca-like mass terms) \cite{PPT} is often accompanied \cite{DT,AD1,AD2} by the analysis of the MCS-Proca model (a non-higher derivative model) \cite{SN,BCSx,DT,Baz,BK}, we consider a model described by Lagrangian action containing the Maxwell term, a higher derivative extension of the CS topological invariant \cite{DJ2} and Proca mass term